angsuman/cnote/README.md

 # CNote - Command Line Note Taker
-Super simple utility to take notes from command line.
-All the notes are stored in ~/.notes file.
-Notes are added with the simple command n:
+This is a simple tool which allows you to instantly take notes from command line, while coding / researching.
+Saves all notes in ~/.notes; searchable & time-stamped.

+Here's how you can add a note:

 `n Added cnote to github at https://github.com/angsuman/cnote`